Charles Criner, the Heart & Soul of His Lithography Art

 We both sensed the love and admiration of Charles for “Doc” Biggers.
 We felt privileged to have seen that side of what helped influence the art that Charles creates.
 Writing about Charles without mentioning the huge part that Dr. John Biggers played in his life and career would have been negligent.

 In many of Charles Criner’s lithographs and paintings, people’s hands are exaggerated in size.
-Because most of the people in a Criner piece of art come from working class people… those who worked in the fields picking cotton, peas, potatoes and so forth…those hands tell a story.
+Because most of the people in a Criner piece of art come from working-class people… those who worked in the fields picking cotton, peas, potatoes and so forth…those hands tell a story.
 That is the part of their bodies that did the work!
 And back-breaking work it would have been for the most part!

 Just look at his piece, “Diva of the Pea Fields” displayed above.
-This hard working woman’s back and hands are exaggerated for purposeful effect.
+This hard-working woman’s back and hands are exaggerated for purposeful effect.

 Just like the painting of those people with the distorted masks on their faces dancing at a ball that I had viewed at the Menil Museum with my aunt, I now appreciate art like this much more than I might have without the understanding of what motivates an artist to create pieces like this.

 Charles also often uses family members or people close to him for the faces in many of his pieces.
 His art is definitely personal and reflects many of the things that he was familiar with when growing up.
-From ladies in church to children playing on abandoned railroad boxcars in a field to people fishing (one of his great hobbies!) and more…each and every piece carries a story that is close to his heart and memory.
+From ladies in the church to children playing on abandoned railroad boxcars in a field to people fishing (one of his great hobbies!) and more…each and every piece carries a story that is close to his heart and memory.

 Like Dr. Biggers, Charles also had a chance to travel to Africa and came back feeling very moved by that experience.
 Yes, there is poverty and yet, the spirit and joyfulness of people’s spirits rise above their circumstances in most instances.